We want your business here

-The Lehigh Valley boasts some of the strongest incentive programs in the country, and LVEDC can help connect your company with the right program to help your company grow and succeed.
-Below are some incentive programs available in the Lehigh Valley:
+Lehigh Valley boasts some of the strongest incentive programs in the country, and LVEDC can help connect your company with the right program to help your company grow and succeed.
+Below are some incentive programs available in the Lehigh Valley.

-Keystone Opportunity Zones (KOZs) eliminate specific state and local taxes within underdeveloped and underutilized areas, providing tax abatements for county and township property taxes, corporate net income taxes, and school taxes for a period of 10 years.
-Created in 1999 by the Commonwealth of Pennsylvania to cultivate community and economic development, the program has spurred the creation of more than 34,000 jobs and about $10.7 billion in business development over the last 13 years.
+Keystone Opportunity Zones (KOZ) eliminate specific state and local taxes within underdeveloped and underutilized areas, providing tax abatements for county and township property taxes, corporate net income taxes, and school taxes for a period of 10 years.
+As of December 31, 2017, the KOZ applicants have created 7,278 jobs and invested $2,609,725,991 in private capital into the KOZ properties across Pennsylvania.
+Click here to view the interactive map of active KOZ sites.

-LVEDC administers the program on behalf of the Pennsylvania Department of Community and Economic Development.
 Businesses looking to relocate from outside of Pennsylvania to a KOZ need to own or lease property within the zone for at least half the tax year to claim an exemption from state and local taxes.
 Businesses already in Pennsylvania can also move into a KOZ and be exempt from taxes, provided they either increase full-time employment by at least 20 percent in their first full year in the zone or make a capital investment equal to 10 percent of their previous years gross revenues.
+For more information on how to take advantage of Lehigh Valley’s KOZ, contact Stephanie Wean at [email protected].

 Allentown Neighborhood Improvement Zone (NIZ)

-Widely considered one of the most powerful incentive programs on the East Coast, the Neighborhood Improvement Zone (NIZ) is a special taxing district that encourages development and revitalization in downtown Allentown, comprising about 128 acres in the city’s downtown neighborhood and riverfront district.
+The Neighborhood Improvement Zone (NIZ) is a special taxing district that encourages development and revitalization in downtown Allentown, comprising about 128 acres in the city’s downtown neighborhood and riverfront district.
 All taxes generated by the NIZ, with the exception of school district and city taxes, can be used to pay debt service on any financed improvements within the NIZ.
+The NIZ is a powerful economic development program that has spurred more than $600 million in investments in downtown Allentown since its inception.

 The centerpiece of the NIZ is the PPL Center hockey arena, the home of the Lehigh Valley Phantoms, the minor league affiliate of the Philadelphia Flyers.
 The 8,500-seat arena also hosts concerts and events.
 All potential NIZ projects must be geographically located within the NIZ zone and must go through a pre-qualification, application, and if approved, closing process.
-Watch the video below for more information:
+Watch the video below for more information or visit AllentownNIZ.com.

 Bethlehem City Revitalization & Improvement Zone (CRIZ)